baketti/CRUD-Products-and-Orders/README.md

 ## API Endpoints

 The API can be accessed at `http://localhost:{{PORT}}/api`.
-Please replace {{PORT}} with the actual port number your application is running on.
+Please replace {{PORT}} with the port number you want your application will run on.

 ### Authentication